South Fair Oaks, procedural generation of urban environment for real-time VR visualization

 This project was carried out during my work as a computational designer at ESRI R&D Zurich as part of the Mixed Reality team, and it is based on the workflows developed in the project Procedural Green City.

-The starting point of this project was a series of early-stage urban proposals created by the City of Pasadena for the redevelopment of the South Fair Oaks neighborhood.
+This project explores explores real-time VR visualization to support urban design and decision-making.
+Our starting point was a series of early-stage urban proposals created by the City of Pasadena for the redevelopment of the South Fair Oaks neighborhood.
 These proposals consisted of building volumes and usages as well as street guidelines with projections of possible outcomes in the near and distant future.
 Our role was to create a VR application that would bring the building volumes to life and give a meaningful understanding of the scale and character of the proposals, allowing better communication between urban planners, city officials, the public, and various stakeholders.

 Procedural design lends itself to the efficient detailing of complex geometric features, thus it is very suitable for modeling the geometric complexity found in urban environments.
 Instead of manually modeling the buildings, which would be logistically impossible, we used CityEngine to create a set of procedural rules that describe with simple steps the generation of geometry, informed by the context and properties of each building as defined in the urban proposals.
 To that end, we followed a modular design approach from plan to volume to facade, informed by the building uses.
 Different façade detail options are then combined and distributed stochastically throughout the scene to create a realistic result.